 - Write Once Read Many (WORM)—Cloudian ensures that data, once written, cannot be changed or deleted until a specified time has passed.
 Because the data cannot be modified, it cannot be encrypted rendering ransomware ineffective.
-WORM is available as a system-level function of Cloudian storage devices.
+WORM is available as a system-level function of Cloudian secure storage devices.

 - Data Versioning—Cloudian creates a new copy of the data when changes are made, while retaining the original copy for a specified period.
 If malware encrypts a file, a copy of the unencrypted file still exists.

 There’s a lot more to learn about ransomware data recovery.
 To continue your research, take a look at the rest of our blogs on data protection:

 Keeping Up with Data Protection Regulations

 Data protection regulations enforce practices that ensure organizations are legally responsible to protect the data of users and customers.
 Some regulations are enforced locally, while others are implemented according to industries.
 This article explains what is data protection, including a brief overview of the GDPR, and reviews key practices and technologies that can help you achieve compliance.

 Read more: Keeping Up with Data Protection Regulations

 Data Availability: Ensuring the Continued Functioning of Business Operations